yodle/griddle/README.md

 If you are using the [IntelliJ Idea](http://www.gradle.org/docs/current/userguide/idea_plugin.html) plugin alongside the `thrift`, `scrooge`, or `scrooge-java` plugins, the `thrift` and `scrooge` plugins will perform a few additional steps to ensure that the idea modules are generated successfull.
 By default, the the generator projects generate into a folder under the build directory, however this directory is automatically marked as excluded by the idea plugin and will not be added as a project source directory within Idea.
 To get around this, the plugins unmark `buildDir` as an excluded directory (and mark a number of other expected subdirectories of buildDir as excluded).

 Additionally, the `idea` plugin requires that the `thriftGenDir` folder exist when the `ideaModule` tasks runs, otherwise it will not be added as a project source directory.
-This the plugins will add `generateInterfaces` as a dependency of the `ideaModule` task.
+Thus the plugins will ensure those folders are created before the idea module files are generated.

 # Sample Usages